MicrosoftDocs/power-automate-docs/articles/enhance-business-process-flows-branching.md

 -   When merging branches, all peer branches must merge to a single stage.
 The peer branches must all either merge to a single stage, or each peer branch must end the process.
 A peer branch can’t merge with other branches and at the same time end the process.

 -   Client API changes cannot trigger evaluation of branching condition, as branching relies on Business rules.

+-   For forms in model-driven apps, interacting with future stages will trigger their conditions and Business rules.
+However, if the active stage remains the same, those rules will not be run again when the form reloads.
+Only rules of the active stage are run on form load.

 > [!NOTE]
 > - A table used in the process can be revisited multiple times (multiple closed table loops).